Michael Schumacher’s Health: Formula One Legend Not Getting Better? F1 Star’s Condition Might Be Declining

 However, the family of the 48-year-old seven-time Formula One World Champion is now hoping for fans and the media to respect their privacy.
 This sudden change of heart led fans to speculate that Michael Schumacher’s recovery may be bleak.

-The sports world have been concerned about Michael Schumacher health for quite a long time, so some of his friends tried their best to share some updates regarding his condition.
+The sports world have been concerned about Michael Schumacher’s health for quite a long time, so some of his friends tried their best to share some updates regarding his condition.

 Michael Schumacher’s former teammate, Johnny Herbert, has previously shared some notes that he learned about the status of the Formula One star’s condition.
 The British F1 racer didn’t reveal much except for his friend having some “good days and bad days.”

 One of his close pals, Ross Brawn, shared something promising regarding the state of Michael Schumacher’s health at the time that made his fans hopeful.
-However, the technical director at Benetton and at Ferrari quickly took his statement back after realizing that the F1 star’s family wanted to keep this topic private.
+However, the technical director at Benetton and Ferrari quickly took his statement back after realizing that the F1 star’s family wanted to keep this topic private.

 “The family are conducting his convalescence in private, and I need to respect that.
 So I don’t want to comment on his condition beyond saying we’re extremely hopeful we’ll see Michael as we knew him at some point in the future.”